Get the PDF Version of this Guide for Free!

-The COVID-19 pandemic revealed several operational challenges in performing manual drone flights for numerous use cases such as inspections and progress monitoring.
-Consequently, employing automation technology has become more of a necessity than a nice-to-have.
-However, the monolithic nature and prohibitive cost of incumbent drone-in-a-box (DiaB) systems for autonomous UAV operations have lowered the adoption of such solutions.
-Hence, several companies are working towards modularizing the DiaB stack to reduce cost and increase adoption.
+The COVID-19 pandemic in 2020 revealed several operational challenges in performing manual drone flights for a variety of use cases such as inspections and progress monitoring.
+As a result, using automation technology has become more of a necessity than a nice-to-have.
+However, the monolithic nature and prohibitively high cost of existing drone-in-a-box (DiaB) systems for autonomous UAV operations have slowed their adoption.
+As a result, several companies are working with the “Open Diab Approach” modularizing the DiaB stack in order to reduce costs and increase adoption.
+These companies are developing automated docking stations for popular off-the-shelf drones like the DJI Mavic and Matrice series, which support charging/swapping of batteries, cooling, and landing.

 In this article, we highlight the salient features of some of the best turnkey DJI-compatible docking stations in the market that you can leverage based on your geography, business model, and use case.
 Apart from common features such as cloud connectivity, remote control & telemetry, auto-charging, and interactive GUI, each dock brings a unique set of capabilities to the market, which we have attempted to highlight.
 It is worth noting that most of these drone nests can be further customized on request or by installing addons.